jerrickhoang/competitive-programming/notes.md

 Use std::stack<int> s , s.push(), s.top(), s.pop() similar to priority_queue described above.
 UVA 514

 Use map<int, int> m, m.find()!=m.end() or EXIST(m, k) to check if an element is in the map.
 UVA 11572.
 Note that map<int, int> is comparable be default, so you can have map <map<int, int> > or set< map<int, int> > UVA 11286

+Use multiset to maintain sorted list of items. multiset<int> m be default is increasing sequence. m.insert(v) to insert, m.erase() to erase.
+UVA 11136